scontent: 1 bValue: -1 eValue:1

 - Top -

 Acceptance means that the applicant is selected to begin the junior-level nursing curriculum in the fall.
-The admission offer is conditional; that is, it is contingent upon satisfactory completion of the remaining required science/prerequisite courses noted above, maintaining a cumulative GPA of 2.75, and, that no other matter comes to the attention of the Department of Nursing Student Policies Committee that would make a student an unsuitable candidate for the major.
-Accepted students must return their response form promptly if they wish to accept the seat.
-Failure to reply promptly may lead to a student losing their seat.
+The admission offer is conditional; that is, it is contingent upon satisfactory completion (grade of "C" or better in Pathophysiology and no more than 1 "D" in the remaining science courses) of the remaining required science/prerequisite courses noted above, maintaining a cumulative GPA of 3.0, and, that no other matter comes to the attention of the Department of Nursing Student Policies Committee that would make a student an unsuitable candidate for the major.
+Accepted students must return their response form by the stated deadline in the letter if they wish to accept the seat.
+Failure to reply by the deadline will lead to a student losing their seat.

 Being placed on the “waitlist” means that the student meets the minimum requirements for admission but either has several pending required science grades and/or there are no seats available upon initial review of applicants.
 Once spring grades are posted, waitlisted applicants are reviewed for remaining seats.
-Grades are also reviewed after the completion of any summer term work should there be seats available.
-Waitlisted students must return a written response form promptly if they wish to remain on the waitlist.
-Failure to reply by designated deadline may lead to a student losing a seat.
+Grades are also reviewed after the completion of any summer term work should any additional seats become available.
+Waitlisted students must return a written response form by the stated deadline if they wish to remain on the waitlist.
+Failure to reply by the designated deadline will lead to the student's removal from the waitlist.

 Register for A2 Exam Eligibility ~ DO THIS FIRST